ezesundayeze/olamma/readme.md

 This package provides a centralized error handling middleware for Express applications.
 It includes an error handler function and a custom error class that can be used to create and handle custom errors.

+The purpose of this project is to ensure that you have control over the HTTP errors your application sends out to consumers.

+And you don't have to re-invent the wheel, plus, it's also easily customizable.

 ## Installation

 ```shell